dekalee/adback-docs/en/api/exemple.rst

 Here is a sample code used to add an autopromo banner on your website.

-Note that the script should be located in the destination `div`.
+Note that the script should be located in the `div` destination.

 .. code-block:: php